open-telemetry/opentelemetry-ebpf-profiler/design-docs/159-collector-api/README.md

 of the main agent.

-Since the vision is that the agent should always run as a collector receiver, splitting things into multiple Go modules is probably unnecessary though.
+Since the vision is that the agent should always run as a collector receiver, splitting things into multiple Go modules is probably unnecessary.